rutudesai/Data-Wrangling-Project/README.md

 ProjectProposal.pdf : Initial Project Proposal of the Project.

-project.Rmd : .rmd file of our whole project wih explanantion at each step.
+project.Rmd : .rmd file of our whole project with explanation at each step.

+Data_Wrangling_Presentation.pdf : PDF of Final Presentation done in Class.

+Data_Wrangling_Presentation.pptx : PPT of Final Presentation done in Class.

 Team Members :
 1) Rajesh Bhat